ICRAR/daliuge/docs/development/app_development/eagle_app_integration.rst

 #.
 String
 #.
 Integer
 #.
 Float
 #.
-Complex
-#.
 Boolean
 #.
 Select
 #.
 Password
 #.
 Json
+#.
+Python
+#.
+Object

 The Select parameters describe parameters that only have a small number of valid values.
 The valid values are specified in the "options" part of the Doxygen command, using a comma separated list.
 For example:

 .. code-block:: python

-  * @param[in] aparam/method Method/mean/Select/readwrite/False/mean,median/False/
+  * @param method Method/mean/Select/ApplicationArgument/readwrite/mean,median/False/False/
   *     \~English The method used for averaging

 All other parameter types have empty options.